Make Posture Part of Your Child's Routine

 But its really another example of a goal to achieve.

 Keep your children focused on their overall health by talking about posture as just another element of it, like nutrition and avoiding germs.
-At Florida Hospital for Children, we know how posture and movement affects both our bodies and minds, by helping us be confident and self-assured while boosting our mood.
+At AdventHealth for Children, we know how posture and movement affects both our bodies and minds, by helping us be confident and self-assured while boosting our mood.